Super Frugal

 - Save money when attending events or visiting city attractions by bringing your own packed lunch or dinner.
 Most museums offer decent lunchroom facilities where you can bring in your own food, for example.

-- If you don’t want to take the bus, the World Exchange Plaza located at 111 Albert Street in the downtown core offers free parking on weekends.
+- If you don't want to take the bus, the World Exchange Plaza located at 111 Albert Street in the downtown core offers free parking on weekends.
 The World Exchange Plaza is just a short walk away from Parliament Hill and many other downtown sites.
-Free parking is also available on weekends at City lots and meters located within the downtown core.
-(City Parking Lots) Note however that the parking lot at City Hall charges a flat rate of $3.75 on weekends.
+Free parking is also available on weekends at City Parking Lots and meters located within the downtown core.
+Note however that the parking lot at City Hall charges a flat rate of $3.75 on weekends.

 - Check out Attractions Ontario for coupons to various Ontario attractions.
 The coupons are updated at the beginning of each month.
-When we last checked, they were offering a buy-one-get-one-free admission coupon for the Museum of Nature.
-Ottawa Kiosk, also offers coupons for various Ottawa attractions.
+Ottawa Kiosk also offers coupons for various Ottawa attractions.

 - If you purchase tickets for an event at a venue that uses Ticketmaster® or CapitalTickets.ca® for online and phone purchases, save money on service fees by instead purchasing the tickets in person at the venue box office.
 If you buy online or by phone, you'll pay service charges even if you print out the tickets yourself or pick them up at the venue Will Call before the show!

-If you have any SuperFrugal tips that you think we should include in our list, please email me at contactus@frugalfunottawa.ca.
+If you have any SuperFrugal tips that you think I should include in the list, please email me at contactme(at)frugalfunottawa(dot)ca.